"The show doesn’t go on because it’s ready; it goes on because it’s 11:30.” - Lorne Michaels discussing Saturday Night Live

 I found it.

 I’ve recently been listening to podcasts like Broken Record, Switched on Pop, and Creative Processing while on dog walks.
 As with writing, listening to people talk about music helps me feel aligned.
 Whether listening to content or producing it, I feel about the same.
 I view this as a nice milestone where I equally value in-put and out-put.

 Since starting Savvy History and becoming a parent, I’ve experienced time in a different way.
 Consistently writing with a weekly deadline provokes a heightened sense of time.

 The act of weekly writing articulates the sanctity of being alone in a way that keeps me in touch with myself.
 This has little to do with perfection because it has more to do with the moving target of identity.
 My writing is never perfect because it's always dynamic, moving, and alive.
 I don't expect it to feel finished.
 Therefore, I don't expect it to feel perfect.

 Drowning In The Idea Factory

 Artistic creativity is creating a problem for yourself that you actually want to solve.
 I want to solve the daily, monthly, and yearly problems Savvy History creates.
 I’m a hot mess feeling the weight of time as I sort through my mess.
 But I always remember - I made this mess on purpose.

 In the midst of busy days, I love collecting and organizing brief notions for the future.
 Some notions become blog post ideas while others become songs.
-I feel lucky (and overwhelmed) to have an endless back catalog of ideas.

 I’ve learned I love generating ideas and searching for novel topics.
 However, elaborating on them and presenting them in a way that is useful is very difficult.